Adviceline Injury Lawyers has appointed a new head of its Traffic Accident Commission (TAC) claims division, it was announced today.

 Genna has most recently been responsible for representing the families of the deceased victims of the Bourke Street attack.

-Excited to take on this new role, Genna is committed to assisting families impacted by road traffic accidents and ensuring they have access to the best legal support possible.
+Excited to take on this new role, Genna is committed to assisting families impacted by road TAC Claims and ensuring they have access to the best legal support possible.

 She said despite what had appeared to be a downward trend in traffic-related accidents, the number of people being injured on the roads has increased significantly recently.